simonvreeman/a-b-testing-with-google-tag-manager/README.md

 4. Save the macro.

 ### How to use this script
-1. Create a custom HTML tag in your Google Tag Manager container.
+1. Create a Custom HTML tag in your Google Tag Manager container.
 2. Past the code from [testing.js](https://github.com/simonvreeman/A-B-testing-with-Google-Tag-Manager/blob/master/testing.js) to the tag.
 Make sure you use `<script>` and `</script>` before and after.
 3. Set a unique *test id*.
 4. Set a unique *test name*.